-There is no maximum age for English teachers, but the majority of teachers are aged between 20 and 30 in institutes and in schools the teachers are generally older due to the experienced needed to gain the job.
+There is no maximum age for English teachers in Colombia, but the majority of teachers are aged between 20 and 30 in institutes and in schools the teachers are generally older due to the experienced needed to gain the job.

-What kind of jobs are there in Colombia?
+What kind of jobs are there teaching English in Colombia?

-Which cities/areas are most of the jobs in?
+Which cities/areas are most of the English teaching jobs in?

-The majority of the English teaching jobs in Colombia are in the cities of Bogota, Medellin, Cartagena, Barranquilla and Cali.
+The majority of the jobs teaching English in Colombia are in the cities of Bogota, Medellin, Cartagena, Barranquilla and Cali.
 This is where the majority of businesses are and where people live.
 While small towns have public schools, these schools usually only employee Colombian English teachers due to salary costs.

 What are the typical semesters?